tongzh/tongzh.github.com/README.md

 ## About
 This is source code of [my blog](http://tongzh.github.com)

+## Usage
-## How to run the server in localhost
+### How to run the server in localhost
 Firstly run `gem install jekyll` to install jekyll gem, then run `jekyll serve` to lanuch the server, you can browse it at [http://localhost:4000]() now.

 You can also use `jekyll server -D` to launch the server in draft mode and preview the drafts.

+### Create posts or pages
+Run `rake post title='Hello World'` to create a new post.

+Run `rake page name='about.md'` to create a new page, or `rake page name='pages/about.md'` to create a nested page.

+After editing your posts or pages, then use git commands to push it to remote repositoy.

+### Create drafts
+Just create a .md file in `_drafts` folder, then you can edit posts in draft mode.

 ## Contact me